Bonnie Ethel Cone

 Charlotte College officially became part of the UNC system on July 1, 1965.
 Cone served as acting Chancellor of the newly minted university until 1966, when Dean Colvard arrived to take over as full-time chancellor.
 Even though she had led the college since 1946, university system officials wanted a leader with experience running a four-year, public university.
 Cone and the university were profiled in the July 16, 1965 issue of Time magazine.
 In the article, she stated, "we are not here to elevate ourselves but the institution," when asked about the chancellor position.
 She served in various official positions until her retirement in 1973, at which time the main campus's student union was renamed the Cone University Center.
-Post retirement, Cone served as Vice-Chancellor Emeritus & Dean of Religious Studies.
+Post retirement, Cone served as vice-chancellor emeritus and dean of religious studies.

 Cone continued to work on behalf of the school in unofficial capacities until her death in March 2003.
 She is interred in the Van Landingham Gardens on the east side of the main campus, and a non-denominational meditation center is planned near the site.
 She is posthumously known as the founder of the school, a title she rejected during her lifetime because she felt many people had a hand in creating and building the university.
 During her lifetime, she received 10 honorary degrees and was inducted posthumously into the Order of the Long Leaf Pine in recognition to her contributions to North Carolina history.
 In 2004, the stretch of U.S. Highway 29 near the main campus was officially renamed the "Dr. Bonnie Cone Memorial Highway."